rakeshsankhla7733/IPL-AUCTION/README.md

 ## Contributing

 If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
-"""